2025 NRL Grand Final: Finals series

 Brisbane's finals series campaign consisted of two record-breaking comebacks in a row, once against Canberra in the qualifying final, and again against Penrith in the preliminary final.

 In the qualifying final, Brisbane faced the first-seeded team, the Canberra Raiders, at GIO Stadium.
-The game saw Walsh sin-binned after headbutting another player and Canberra raced ahead early in the match, leaving Brisbane with an uphill battle to come back and win.
-Sixteen points down with 15 minutes left in the game, looking like a loss was guaranteed, with Carrigan also in the sin bin due to a high tackle and Walsh about to be released, the momentum began to shift in Brisbane's favour.
-Walsh scored a try to shrink the lead to 28-16 in Canberra's favour, only for the momentum to continue with tries to Josiah Karapani and Shibasaki, and a successful penalty goal kicked by Walsh to finish the game 28-all at the end of regular time, sending the game to extra time.
-After extra time had ended and the teams still could not be split, the game entered golden point, with Hunt sealing a Brisbane victory with a field goal in the 93rd minute.
+The game saw Walsh sin-binned after headbutting another player as Canberra raced ahead early in the match, leaving Brisbane with an uphill battle to come back and win.
+Sixteen points down with 15 minutes left in the game, looking like a loss was guaranteed, Carrigan also in the sin bin due to a high tackle and Walsh re-entering the match, the momentum began to shift in Brisbane's favour.
+Walsh scored a try to shrink the lead to 28-16 in Canberra's favour, only for Brisbane's momentum to continue with tries to Josiah Karapani and Shibasaki, and a successful penalty goal kicked by Walsh to finish the match 28-all, sending the game to extra time.
+The teams still could not be split during extra time, the match extending into golden point, with Hunt sealing a Brisbane victory with a field goal in the 93rd minute.
 This game led to journalists and commentators to rank it among the greatest games in NRL history.
 Maguire was proud of his team, stating in his post-match press conference, "They believed to the end.
 They worked hard for each other.
 To see them fight the way they did, it's what we talk about."
-The victory granted Brisbane a bye, as well as a home preliminary final at Suncorp Stadium, although would lose Carrigan due to suspension and a season-ending ACL injury to Walters.
+The victory granted Brisbane a bye, as well as a home preliminary final at Suncorp Stadium, although would lose Carrigan for the preliminary final due to suspension, as well as a season-ending ACL injury to Walters.

-In the preliminary final, Brisbane faced the four-time reigning premiers, Penrith, the team that they lost to in the 2023 final, in a sold-out game in Brisbane.
+In the preliminary final, Brisbane faced the four-time reigning premiers, Penrith—the team that they lost to in the 2023 final, in a sold-out game in Brisbane.
 This game would see Reynolds and Mam return from injuries that they sustained during their round 23 match against Melbourne.
 Trailing 14-0 at halftime, Brisbane's game prospects did not look good, and when the second half started and a try to Kotoni Staggs began to turn the momentum, once again, to Brisbane's favour.
-Brisbane did not lead at any stage of the match until the 78th minute when Reynolds converted a try scored by Mariner to lead 16-14, and would hold the lead to finish the match.
-The win ended Penrith’s streak of five consecutive grand final appearances, their 14-game finals winning run, and their record four-year premiership streak.
-The victory famously had Suncorp Stadium shaking, as the full-time siren ended the match and Brisbane moved on to their second NRL grand final in three years.
+Brisbane did not lead at any stage of the match until the 78th minute when Reynolds converted a try scored by Mariner to lead 16-14, and would hold the lead until full-time.
+The win ended Penrith’s streak of five consecutive grand final appearances and their record four-year premiership winning streak.
+The victory famously had Suncorp Stadium shaking as Brisbane moved on to their second NRL grand final in three years.

 When entering the grand final, one of the main concerns for Brisbane was whether they had already played their 'grand final game', after their back-to-back comeback victories against the Raiders and Panthers.